 Safeway’s HR department has already put those lessons into action.
 They’ve made their job application portal more accessible by adding a link and phone number that will allow applicants who are Deaf, hard of hearing, or have other disabilities to more easily request accommodations.

-To secure American Sign Language interpreters for Deaf of hard of hearing applicants going through the interview process, and for employees who attend training or other business meetings, Safeway has partnered with HSDC.
+Safeway has partnered with HSDC to secure American Sign Language interpreters for Deaf of hard of hearing applicants going through the interview process, and for employees who attend training or other business meetings.
 “HSDC Interpreting Services has been top-notch,” said Trevor.
 “I don’t think I’ve ever worked with a company that responded to so many of my requests in less than an hour.”
 Safeway has several deaf or hard of hearing team members who are candidates for supervisor and manager roles.
-Trevor is excited to know he has the tools to support their success.
+Trevor is excited to know that he now has the tools to support their success.

 Bart says that “Trevor was great to work with because he was so open-minded and willing to learn.
 I really enjoyed the experience.”
 HSDC is proud to work with companies that want to make the world a more inclusive, accessible place for their Deaf and hard of hearing customers, patrons, and employees.
 If every organization in the Puget Sound can follow their lead, we’ll be in good shape.

 Do you want a training seminar for your organization?
 Contact us at email@example.com to discuss your options.